Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

-For CG-level analysis, VFs serve as the starting points.
-This component first generates a list of VF candidates using the patch-based method, and then takes a large language model (LLM)-assisted strategy to filter out vulnerability-irrelevant candidates.
+{\bf Vulnerable Function Identification (\autoref{sec:vf_identify}).} For CG-level analysis, VFs serve as the starting points.
+This step first generates a list of VF candidates using the patch-based method, and then takes a large language model (LLM)-assisted strategy to filter out vulnerability-irrelevant candidates.